DRINK DRIVING LAWYERS GLASGOW

 - If a second offence for drink driving occurs within 10 years, 3 years disqualification is the minimum period of disqualification

-- Failure to provide a specimen of breath at a police office carries the same minimum period of disqualification of 1 year
+- Failure to provide a specimen of breath at a police office carries the same minimum period of disqualification of 1 year or drink driving ban

 - The legal processes that must be followed by the police in drink driving cases can be complicated and require the attention of a skilled road traffic expert